admb-project/admb/scripts/docker/quickstart-windows.md

 ADMB Docker Windows Image
 -------------------------

-The ADMB Docker Windows image uses the *Windows 10 LTSC 2019* as the base operating system.
+The ADMB Docker Windows image uses the *Windows LTSC 2022 or 2019* as the base container.

 Below is the list of tools that are preinstalled.